Skip to main content

 • A verdict confirming if the file is safe to convert

-You don’t always need to run -scan manually.
-Both -convert and -batch perform the same analysis automatically:
+You don’t always need to run scan manually.
+The convert command performs the same analysis automatically:

 • Simple FEL files trigger a confirmation prompt